kelleyvanevert/adventofcode2022/readme.md

   Day 17 seemed to just be a simple simulation, but then too, the bonus is intractable, so there must be some way to phrase it differently, that I haven't though of yet.

+  _Update (on day 24): I've solved the bonus part now, too.
+I knew it had to be something with a repeating pattern, but I couldn't figure out how to do that.
+(Using LCM of 5 and 10091 doesn't just work, because the rock placement pattern might be different, etc.) But then, reading Reddit, someone described how to do it: take the relative heights of the top blocks + the next rock and jet index as a hash.
+Smart!
+Using that technique, both parts now run in a constant time of just around 5ms, which is basically just the overhead of getting to the repeating part, and the last bit of work afterwards.
+Nice! :)_

 - **Day 18.**

   Pfew, here again is at least something I can solve without too much effort :P Although the bonus part did challenge my algorithmic thinking, and it took a few takes (due to conceptual mistakes) to get it right.